Motor carriers, 524.2 to 524.6, 524.7(2), 524.8, 524.11, 524.13, 524.15, 524.18

 a. to h.
 No change.

 524.13(2) Retention.
 There shall be one copy of the bill of lading or receipt for the consignor, one for the consignee and one to be kept by the motor carrier.
-The motor carrier's copy shall be carried with the cargo and shall show the total of all charges made for the movement of freight.
+The copy may be either paper or electronic except that a bill of lading or receipt of freight consisting of hazardous materials must be a paper copy as required in accordance with 49 CFR Part 172.
+The motor carrier's copy carrier shall be carried carry a copy of the bill of lading or receipt with the cargo and shall show the total of all charges made for the movement of freight.
 The motor carrier shall keep the bill of lading or receipt for a period of not less than one year.
 At any reasonable time, the bill of lading or receipt is subject to inspection by the department's representatives and any peace officer.

 Item 10.
 Amend rule 761—524.15(325A) as follows: